For people whose behaviour may challenge

 All too often challenging behaviour is cited as a barrier to community inclusion.
 It is part of a vicious circle that keeps people unnecessarily in secure hospitals, ruining lives.

-At Dimensions, we know that challenging behaviour is invariably a form of communication; it is a way for a person to control their environment when they cannot otherwise communicate their hopes, needs and fears.
+At Dimensions, we know that behaviour that challenges is invariably a form of communication; it is a way for a person to control their environment when they cannot otherwise communicate their hopes, needs and fears.

 The thirty members of our Positive Behaviour Support team specialise in understanding the roots of challenging behaviour and helping individuals to make structured changes to their environment– for example their staff, their housing, what they eat or wear or what they do.